corelight/LLM-Ninja/Readme.md

 ### map-reduce.py

+**Summary:** A complete map-reduce pipeline that processes documents through an LLM to answer queries.
+Extracts text from files, splits content into chunks, sends each chunk to an LLM with your query, and consolidates responses into a final answer with source citations.

-This script demonstrates a complete map-reduce pipeline to process documents and query an LLM.
-It leverages Apache Tika for text extraction, LangChain for document splitting, ChatOllama for LLM integration, and Ollama to serve the LLM model.
+This script leverages Apache Tika for text extraction, LangChain for document splitting, ChatOllama for LLM integration, and Ollama to serve the LLM model.

 #### Features:
 - **Document Ingestion:** Recursively traverses a directory to extract text from files using Apache Tika.